Ctri-The-Third/SpaceTraders_dispatcher/blog/week4.md

 * Node B should become the VPN node (CTRI-B)
 * Node U remains the work node (CTRI-U)

-# extract and sell = 208.5530054644808743, 138.4804063860667634 when counting wasted behaviours
+# extract and sell_all (2) = 208.5530054644808743, 138.4804063860667634 when counting wasted behaviours
-# combined behaviour = 4.5, including wasted behaviours.
+# combined behaviour (3) = 4.5, including wasted behaviours.
 GARBAGE. sob.
-# Let's create EXTRACT_AND_TRANSFER_OR_SELL instead, with parameters being used to define what gets transferred, and what gets sold.
+# Let's create EXTRACT_AND_TRANSFER_OR_SELL (4) instead, with parameters being used to define what gets transferred, and what gets sold.

 ## Extract and Sell or Transfer